Training includes how to assess the horse, firstly by observing it, then palpating it, followed by performing the full Equine Bowen Treatment.

 Julia Garrett - Saddle fitting

-Julia will be give a lecture and demonstration on fitting saddles, and how to recognise an ill fitting saddle.
+Julia will be give a lecture and demonstration on fitting saddles, and how to recognize an ill fitting saddle.
 This will include a lot of hands on for you and some interesting facts on flocking and balance.

 Henry or Toby will give a lecture and demo on dentistry.
 Showing how the inside of the horses mouth has such an important part to play, in the whole body balance.